Nevada Security Deposit Laws

 Returning a Security Deposit in Nevada

-Further, the court can decide that a sum may be granted to the tenant, however the amount cannot be more than the security deposit.
-The court will decide this by considering if the landlord acted in good faith, the degree of harm the landlord has caused the tenant, and the course of conduct between the landlord and the tenant.
+The small claims court will decide this by considering if the landlord acted in good faith, the degree of harm the landlord has caused the tenant, and the course of conduct between the landlord and the tenant.

 Change in Property Ownership